jimjeffers/DTTG-Jekyll/_posts/2012-08-20-internationalizing-your-app.md

 I truly do believe you should internationalize your app.
 But don't do it right away.
 If you internationalize it they won't come.
 Approach support for a locality as if you were targeting a market.
 Plan out how you'd reach people in that market before you start going through all of the trouble to maintain that localization in your app.

 Promoting and marketing a successful app is not easy, and as an independent developer you have very limited resources.
-Make sure your using those resources wisely.
+Make sure you're using those resources wisely.